Unveiling the Secret Behind Modern Medical Devices with Medical PCBs

 IPC Class III Technology

-PCBs have three categories during the manufacturing process that indicates quality level.
+During the manufacturing process, PCBs are categorized into three categories, each indicating a quality level.
 These categories include classes 1(lowest quality), 2, and 3 (highest quality).

 Further, medical PCBs with IPC class II must lack annular ring breakouts.
-Also, they must have a minimum of 1mil plating through holes with tighter conductor spacing and width spacing.
+They must also have a minimum of 1mil plating through holes and tighter conductor and width spacing.

 Different Laminate Types

 Although FR-4 is the most used PCB laminate, many medical PCBs require other materials like Teflon, polyamide, and ceramic.
-And these laminates are necessary for meeting the unique requirements of several medical applications.
+These laminates are necessary for meeting the unique requirements of several medical applications.

 Applications